 A typical week’s itinerary: Introduction to ski touring

 Saturday – arrival

 Sunday – learning and practice

-We spend today in the local ski resort learning about off-piste skiing and familiarising ourselves with new equipment and a first introduction to ski touring techniques such as kick turns, skins, ski crampons and of course avalanche transceivers.
+We spend the morning on piste skiing independently to get use to the equipment.
+In the afternoon we meet the guide in the local ski resort for an introduction to ski touring techniques such as kick turns, skins, ski crampons and of course avalanche transceivers.

 Using new equipment and techniques are the best way to master them, so we’ll spend some time in the resort practicing.
 Then we may try the legendary decent from the Pic du Midi (2877m) or take the lifts to the top and cross over the Pas de la Crabe into the magnificent Neouvielle nature reserve, descending the Aigues Cluses “clear waters” valley.

 Monday- Plateau d’Aoube